Crasader/caldrun-jumper-cpp/README.md

 ## tech

-It uses Cocos2dx instad of Phaser this time.
+It uses Cocos2dx instead of Phaser this time.
 So everything is now about C++.

 ## controls